 “Trouble?
-This is the beginnings of war,” He finally looked at Dominic.
+This is the beginnings of war,” He finally turned his teal eyes to Dominic.
 “Boy, where’s your sister.”

 “She left last month to train new soldiers in the Virgin Islands and quell the rumored uprising of Felids there.”

 “Fine.
-George, we’ll need you at the Capitol,” he began his trek back to his car.
+George, we’ll need you at the Capital,” he began his trek back to his car.
 “Oh and scrap this.”
 He said, waving his hand in a circle.

 As he and his men disappeared, Dominic felt a surge of uneasiness.

 “That’s Yefim Petrikov,” George said in response to the unspoken question.
 “He’s the new Commander of Threat and Resistance in the Capital.”

 “Get your things and Sehjada.
 We’re leaving,” was all he said.

 Smoke smothered the road as the car skidded around yet another sharp turn.
 A man stuck part of his body out of the window and shot at one of the speeding cars tailing them.